-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) "Holbrook is an ancient surname in the east of England.
+The name Holbro first arose amongst the Anglo-Saxon tribes of Britain.
+It is derived from their having lived in the region of Holbrook in Suffolk.
+The surname Holbro originally referred to a "sunken stream"or "hollow brook", "brook in a hollow" in Old English.
+"Holbrook is an ancient surname in the east of England.
 As Holebrok we find it six centuries ago in Nottinghamshire, Lincolnshire, Suffolk, and also in Northamptonshire.
 There are parishes, etc., named Holbrook in the counties of Derby, Warwick, Gloucester, Dorset, and Sussex."

 Early Origins of the Holbro family

 Important Dates for the Holbro family

 Holbro Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Holbro has appeared include Holbrook, Holbrow, Holbrooks, Holbroake and many more.

 Early Notables of the Holbro family (pre 1700)

 More information is included under the topic Early Holbro Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Holbro family to Ireland
+Migration of the Holbro family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Holbro arrived in North America very early: Thomas Holbrook settled in Boston Massachusetts in 1630; Charles Holbrick settled in Washington Maryland in 1798; Anne Holbrooke settled in Barbados in 1654.